BYUIDSconsulting/mesonetgdh/readme.md

 #### Installation Instructions

-*  To access Mesonet data, the Mesonet AGDH package requires a [key from Synoptic data:](https://developers.synopticdata.com/signup/)
+*  To access Mesonet data, the Mesonet AGDH package requires a [key from Synoptic data](https://developers.synopticdata.com/signup/)
 *  Install the package as below:
 ```{r}
 devtools::install_github("BYUIDSconsulting/weatheR")
 ```

+#### Notes

+*  All temperature and growing degree hour calculations are in Fahrenheit.

 #### More Information